fjb4/steeltoe-demo/README.md

           - requestVolumeThreshold: Minimum number of requests in a rolling window that will trip the circuit (20)
           - sleepWindowInMilliseconds: Amount of time, after tripping the circuit, to reject requests before allowing attempts again (5000)
           - errorThresholdPercentage: Error percentage at or above which the circuit should trip open and start short-circuiting requests to fallback logic (50)
-    - Restart the service that was killed: `cf start backend`
+    - Restart the service that was killed: `cf start breaking-news-service`
     - Refresh the frontend service until backend circuit closes again
     - Dashboard shows the circuit is now open again
     - Service is restored, each call to backend again calls RunAsync()